 The consternation here is whether this design is more akin to a direct impingement or long stroke action.
 The piston head is a very short piece such that the slide touches the gas chamber, and since the slide is all one piece, it could be argued that the gas is directly impinging on the slide.
 That said, the piston head is actually a separate piece affixed to the slide, and the two forward extending slide arms can be seen to operate as an operating rod, thus providing a basis for a long stroke categorization.
 Perhaps this is splitting hairs, but the author has determined to call it a long stroke system, because it sounds more symmetric when paired with the short stroke gun that shall be addressed next.

 (It should be noted that the author does not consider himself to be totally ridiculous, as he did limit himself to the far more practical and comfortable .357 magnum version of the gun.)

 Much less questionable in the nomenclature of its design, is the Wildey Survivor.
-This similarly magnum hand cannon utilizes a short stroke system in which gas is vented from the barrel and used to accelerate a block that slides on a piston surface for a short distance.
-The block is then driven into the slide, and moves it for a short distance before reaching its rearward extent of travel.
-The slide absorbs enough momentum from the brief strike to carry through the rest of the stroke and cycle the next round.
-Locking is achieved in much the same way as the Desert Eagle, via a rotating bolt head in the rear barrel trunnion.
+This similarly magnum hand cannon utilizes a short stroke system in which gas is vented from the barrel, past a gas regulator, and into a chamber built into the gas piston.
+The piston is sealed by machined surfaces on the barrel and gas regulator, and gas pressure drives it backwards sharply.
+The piston is driven into the slide, and moves it for a short distance before reaching its rearward extent of travel.
+The slide absorbs enough momentum from the brief strike to carry it the rest of the way rearward.

 The difference between long and short stroke gas operation has to do with how far back the piston/operating rod travel.
 In a long stroke system, these are generally attached to the rest of the rearward cycling parts, and they move the full length of the action.
 In a short stroke system, the piston only travels a much shorter distance, essentially punching the cycling parts into motion, but not following through with them for the whole stroke.